Ecuador Earthquake Response Completed

 Samaritan’s Purse and local ministry partners reached out to those families on International Children’s Day, June 1, through an Operation Christmas Child event.
-A total of 580 children of emergency field hospital patients received a shoebox that contained school supplies, hygiene items, and toys.
+A total of 580 children of emergency field hospital patients received a shoebox containing school supplies, hygiene items, and toys.

-Samaritan’s Purse also has provided clean water to 50,000 earthquake victims in Ecuador and met the shelter needs of 5,000 households.
+Samaritan’s Purse, thanks to generous supporters like you, also has provided clean water to 50,000 earthquake victims in Ecuador and met the shelter needs of 5,000 households.

 Staff and local partners distributed more than 9,000 tarps, 6,500 hygiene kits, and 4,400 household water filtration units.
 In addition, they installed a water filtration unit at the hospital in Jama and constructed latrines at an internally displaced persons (IDP) camp.

 Samaritan’s Purse deployed its mobile hospital on April 20, only four days after the deadliest earthquake to strike Ecuador since 1987 killed 660 people and injured 4,600 others.